-In this air test, compressed air is injected from one end of a fillet welded joint and the pressure verified at the other end of the joint by a pressure gauge on the opposite side.

-Pressure gauges shall be arranged so that an air pressure of at least $0,15 \times 10^5$ Pa can be verified at each end of all passages within the portion being tested.
+In this air test, compressed air is injected from one end of a fillet welded joint and the pressure verified at the other end of the joint by a pressure gauge.
+Pressure gauges shall be arranged so that an air pressure of at least 0,15105 Pa can be verified at each end of all passages within the portion being tested.

 Note.
-Where a leak test of partial penetration welding is required and the root face is sufficiently large (i.e., 6 mm to 8 mm), the compressed air test shall be applied in the same manner as for a fillet weld.
+Where a leak test is required for fabrication involving partial penetration welds, a compressed air test shall also be applied in the same manner as to fillet weld where the root face is large, i.e. 6 to 8 mm.
 4.4.6 Vacuum box test.

-A box (vacuum tester) with air connections, gauges and inspection window is placed over the joint with leak indicator applied.
-The air within the box is removed by an ejector to create a vacuum of 0.20×10^5 to 0.26×10^5 Pa inside the box.
+A box (vacuum testing box) with air connections, gauges and an inspection window is placed over the joint with a leak indicating solution applied to the weld cap vicinity.
+The air within the box is removed by an ejector to create a vacuum of 0,20105 to 0,26105 Pa inside the box.